 PRE-Professor Program (UCI/CSULB)

-PREPP Fellows will participate in PREPP activities during the CSULB Fall 2020 semester, August 17 - December 24.
+PREPP Fellows will participate in PREPP activities during the CSULB Spring 2021 semester (January 15 - May 31, 2021)

 What is PREPP?

-For the Fall 2020 we are only accepting applications from candidates with expertise in health related fields (broadly defined to include biomedical and behavioral sciences, such as biology, biomedical engineering, chemistry, health disparities, health science, kinesiology, psychology, etc.).
+For the Spring 2021 cohort we are only accepting applications from candidates with expertise in health related fields (broadly defined to include biomedical and behavioral sciences, such as biology, biomedical engineering, chemistry, health disparities, health science, kinesiology, psychology, etc.).
 Underrepresented students are encouraged to apply.

 PREPP Fellows will be partnered with a CSULB Faculty Mentor who will oversee the project.
 Fellows will learn what faculty life is like at a comprehensive master’s granting institution.
 Your doctoral studies and post-doc positions prepare you for research and scholarship, which is a large part of the job.
 This program focuses on the other components of a faculty position, instructionally related activities (teaching, curriculum, mentoring students) and service activities.